University of Manchester: Whitworth Art Gallery

-The Whitworth Art Gallery houses collections of internationally known British watercolours, textiles and wallpapers, modern and historic prints, drawings, paintings and sculpture.
-Its collection contains 31,000 items.
-A programme of temporary exhibitions runs throughout the year and the Mezzanine Court displays sculpture.
+The Whitworth Art Gallery houses collections of internationally renowned British watercolours, textiles and wallpapers, together with modern and historic prints, drawings, paintings and sculpture.
+Its holdings comprise 31,000 items.
+A programme of temporary exhibitions runs throughout the year, and the Mezzanine Court is devoted to the display of sculpture.

 The gallery was founded by Robert Darbishire with a donation from Sir Joseph Whitworth in 1889, as The Whitworth Institute and Park.
-In 1959, the gallery became part of the Victoria University of Manchester.
-In October 1995, the Mezzanine Court in the centre of the building was opened.
-It was designed to display sculptures and won a RIBA regional award.
+In 1959, it became part of the Victoria University of Manchester.
+The Mezzanine Court, a sculpture court located in the centre of the building, opened in October 1995 and was awarded a RIBA regional prize.